facebook/docusaurus/docs/api-site-config.md

 `markdownPlugins` - An array of plugins to be loaded by Remarkable, the markdown parser and renderer used by Docusaurus.
 The plugin will receive a reference to the Remarkable instance, allowing custom parsing and rendering rules to be defined.

+`organizationName` - GitHub username of the organization or user hosting this project.
+This is used by the publishing script to determine where your GitHub pages website will be hosted.

+`scripts` - Array of JavaScript sources to load.
+The script tag will be inserted in the HTML head.

+`separateCss` - Folders inside which any `css` files will not be processed and concatenated to Docusaurus's styles.
+This is to support static `html` pages that may be separate from Docusaurus with completely separate styles.

+`stylesheets` - Array of CSS sources to load.
+The link tag will be inserted in the HTML head.

+`translationRecruitingLink` - url for the `Help Translate` tab of language selection when languages besides English are enabled.
+This can be included you are using translations but does not have to be.

+`twitter` - set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.

+`useEnglishUrl` - If you do not have [translations](guides-translation.md) enabled (e.g., by having a `languages.js` file), but still want a link of the form `/docs/en/doc.html` (with the `en`), set this to `true`.

+`users` - The `users` array mentioned earlier.

 `wrapPagesHTML` - boolean flag to indicate whether `html` files in `/pages` should be wrapped with Docusaurus site styles, header and footer.
 This feature is experimental and relies on the files being `html` fragments instead of complete pages.
 It inserts the contents of your `html` file with no extra processing.
 Defaults to `false`.

-`scripts` - Array of JavaScript sources to load.
-The script tag will be inserted in the HTML head.

-`stylesheets` - Array of CSS sources to load.
-The link tag will be inserted in the HTML head.

-`cname` - The CNAME for your website.
-It will go into a `CNAME` file when your site it built.

 Users can also add their own custom fields if they wish to provide some data across different files.